goatshriek/stumpless/docs/test.md

 test for a particular function this is the best place to start.

 Tests are for the most part organized in a way that mirrors the structure of the source code for stumpless.
-For example, tests related to a function implemented in `src/entry.c` will probably be located in `test/function/entry.cpp`.
+For example, tests for a function implemented in `src/entry.c` will probably be located in `test/function/entry.cpp`.
 There are some exceptions to this.
-For example, memory leak testing is in the `test/function/leak` directory, and tests that must be the first test run in a module are in the `test/function/startup` directory.
+For example, memory leak testing is in the `test/function/leak` directory, and tests that must have a clean state are in in the `test/function/startup` directory.
 But when looking for a test, the best place to start is just `test/function`.

-Individual tests should be focused on specific functionality of a given library feature.
+Individual tests should be focused on specific functionality of a single library feature.
 This focus is important to allow issues to be quickly identified when a test fails.
-Ideally, the category and name of the test should reveal exactly what has gone wrong, and if not then going to the assertion that has failed should make it immediately obvious.
-For example, write separate tests for functions even if the input and expected behavior is exactly the same so that a failure immediately points at which function has broken.
+Ideally the category and name of the test should reveal exactly what went wrong, and if not then going to the assertion that has failed should make it immediately obvious.
+For example, write separate tests for different functions even if the input and expected behavior are exactly the same so that a failure immediately indicates which function has broken.

 There are two types of tests in Google Test, simple tests and fixture tests.
 Simple tests have two levels of names, the first is a category, and the second is the specific test.
-For example, for a test regarding setting params with a NULL value, you would use `TEST( SetParam, NullValue )`.
+For example, for a test regarding setting params with a NULL value, you would write `TEST( SetParam, NullValue )`.

-Fixture tests use `TEST_F` instead, and are paired with a class with `SetUp` and `TearDown` functions that are run before and after each test, along with other instance variables that can be used during the test.
-If you have a number of tests that need common setup, this is the best way to go.
+Fixture tests use `TEST_F` instead, and are paired with a class with `SetUp` and `TearDown` methods that are run before and after each test, along with other instance variables that can be used during the test.
+If you have a number of tests that need common setup and cleanup, this is the way to go.

-For a good example of the various test styles, have a look at the `test/function/entry.cpp` module, which uses each of these techniques.
+For examples of the various test styles and idioms, have a look at the `test/function/entry.cpp` module, which uses each of these techniques.